gansel51/gansel51/README.md

 My name is Griffin, and I'm a senior at MIT studing Computer Science, Economics, and Data Science.
 This year, I took a leave of absence to work as a software engineer in New York City for Anheuser-Busch.
 If you'd like to see examples of my work, please contact me, as I keep most of my projects private by default.

-Please feel free to visit my [personal website](https://gansel51.github.io/ "Griffin's Website") for links to my resume, LinkedIn, or to email me!
+Please feel free to visit my [website](https://gansel51.github.io/ "Griffin's Website") for links to my resume, LinkedIn, or to email me!

 Some languages and tools with which I work: